 Our Corporate Governance Guidelines provide that non-employee Directors may not stand for re-election following the date of the Director's 72nd birthday, although the Board may waive this limitation if it determines such waiver to be in the best interests of the Company.
-Further, the Board annually assesses its effectiveness through a robust evaluation process, as described above.

-Our Governance and Corporate Responsibility Committee seeks to compose a Board with members who have a broad range of experiences, skills and diversity.
-The Governance and Corporate Responsibility Committee periodically evaluates the composition of the full Board, including its diversity mix.
+Our Governance and Corporate Responsibility Committee periodically evaluates the composition of the full Board, and seeks to compose a Board with members who have a broad range of experiences, skills and backgrounds.